 Instructions

 - Clean the jars.
-The jars need to be sterilized by boiling them for 10 minutes in a pot of water on the stove.
+The jars need to be sterilized in a boiling water bath for 10 minutes in a pot of water on the stove.

-- Fill and pack the jars with peppers, as many as they fit tight inside.
+- Place peppers in jars, packing them in and adding as many as possible until they fit tight inside.

 - Pour vinegar over them to fill up the jars.
 Add lids, and tighten screw bands.